-- Weatherproof. - For underground service installation, use side-bottom knockouts of CT enclosure (do not use center-bottom knockouts).
-Use the knockout opposite of the neutral lug. - The conduit must enter in the bottom of the enclosure or on the side within 2inches of the bottom with a rain tight fitting if service is fed from underground. - Conduit may enter top of enclosure if service is fed from overhead provided rain tight fittings are utilized. - Enclosures cannot be used as junction boxes or raceways. - Lockable. - Each CT metered service requires its own CT enclosure and meter enclosure or socket. - Avista will no longer allow or hookup new or repaired CT enclosures mounted on plywood.
+- · Weatherproof. - For underground service installation, use the side-bottom knockout opposite of the neutral lug of CT enclosure.
+Do not use center knockouts. - The conduit must enter in the bottom of the enclosure or on the side within 2-inches of the bottom with a rain tight fitting if service is fed from underground. - Conduit may enter top of enclosure if service is fed from overhead provided rain tight fittings are utilized. - Enclosures cannot be used as junction boxes or raceways. - Lockable. - Each CT metered service requires its own CT enclosure and meter enclosure or socket. - Avista will no longer allow or hookup new or repaired CT enclosures mounted on plywood.
 Unistrut type cross struts are the required attachment points for enclosures. - CT cans must have a hinged door with fixed handles for removing.